fan777/pm-backend/README.md

 ## Objectives

 * Establish database, schema, and sample data for a stock portfolio
-* Establish method of delivery of portfolio information via APIs
+* Establish accessibility of backend portfolio information to frontend
-* Estbalish acquisition and delivery of stock data from external APIs
+* Establish API for frontend from external API for detailed stock information

 ## Getting Started